 Duy joined Watsi on March 19th, 2020.
-Two years ago, Duy joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Three years ago, Duy joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
 Duy's most recent donation supported Nim, a proud grandmother from Cambodia, to fund hip replacement surgery.

 Duy has funded healthcare for 15 patients in 5 countries.